liquidcarbon/qstrings/README.md

 ## Why?

 What if the string itself was the * of the show?
-Q-string is simply a string extra methods and attributes that unlock a few useful tricks.
+Q-strings are just strings carrying extra methods and attributes that unlock a few useful tricks.

-### 1. Composable queries and engines
+## Composable queries and engines

 SQL-oriented python libraries usually pass a string to a SQL engine.
 If you routinely work with multiple databases, the variations in dialects and in implementation can pile up into something awkward.

 Q-strings help in two ways.
-First, the queries are parsed using [sqlglot](https://github.com/tobymao/sqlglot):
+First, the queries are parsed into an AST (abstract syntax tree):

 ```python
 q = Q("SELECT 42 LIMIT 1")
 q.ast  # abstract syntax tree
 ```

-The `q.ast` carries a rich toolset, including transpiling to different dialects and swapping clauses are perhaps most useful:
+The parsing is performed with [sqlglot](https://github.com/tobymao/sqlglot) that offers a rich collection SQL tools.
+Whenever you want to query different tables in different databases, it's easy to transpile and swap clauses:

 ```python
 q1 = Q("SELECT 42 FROM one_table")